SummonY/ComChat/README.md

 # ComChat
-    ComChat is a free and open source instant messaging client for iOS support from the XMPPFramework to handle Openfire.
+    ComChat is a free and open source instant messaging client for iOS based on the XMPPFramework to handle Openfire(XMPP).

 ## Main Module:
     * Account Manage Module: SignUp, SignIn, etc;